aws-samples/amazon-ai-with-slack-bot/README.md

 Integrate various Amazon AI services with slack bot to show how to utilize them.

-Some other example codes are also included, such as Serverless Gameserver and tools.
+Some other example codes are also included, such as Serverless Gameserver and stable-diffusion api deploy.

 ## License